hugodiasg/tt09-temp-sensor-clock_divider/docs/info.md

 ### Temperature Sensor

-- PTAT: A chamber or simillar stuff to control the temperature, oscilloscope and sources.
+- PTAT + Buffer: A chamber or simillar stuff to control the temperature, oscilloscope and sources.
-- Buffer: Oscilloscope and sources.
 - Σ∆: Oscilloscope and sources.

 ### Clock Divider